 Microsoft's Outlook email app—surprising almost everyone—hits the best balance between usability and feature power.
 It supports all the major email services except POP3 accounts, so you don't have to use an Outlook or Hotmail account to make use of it.

-The Outlook mobile app is a far cry from the desktop app.
+The Outlook mobile app is a far cry from the desktop app you remember.
 This isn't a bloated, enterprise product.
-It's a well-designed, highly functional personal email app that adds in some basic file management (with OneDrive, Google Drive, Dropbox, and Box) and a calendar, so you can handle all the extras around email, like attaching files and scheduling events, in one place.
+It's a well-designed, highly functional personal email app that adds a calendar, so you can handle all the extras around email, like scheduling events, in one place.
+If you're already hooked up with Microsoft Teams, you can even make video calls through the Outlook app.

 The left and right swipe gestures are customizable: you can set them up to archive, delete, reply, move, or schedule (Outlook's take on snooze) emails.
 And there's even an Apple Watch app so you can check your email on the go.